GKuabara/GKuabara/README.md

 ## About me

 - 📚 Graduated in Computer Science at the University of São Paulo.
-- 🔍 Data Engineer at Experian.
+- 🔍 Software Developer at Amazon.
 - 💻 Learning about Data Engineering and Software Engineering.
 - 📖 Love reading to literature and mangas.
 - 🏊 My habitat is underwater.
 Swimming is my life's passion.